What does a Event Attendant do?

 Qualifications

-- High school diploma or equivalent required; additional education or experience in event management is a plus.
+- High school diploma or equivalent required; additional education or training in event management is a plus.

-- Previous experience in an event coordination or customer service role is highly desirable.
+- Previous experience in event coordination, customer service, or hospitality is preferred.

-- Ability to work in a fast-paced environment and adapt to changing situations.
+- Ability to work in a fast-paced, high-pressure environment.

 Is becoming a Event Attendant a good career path?